List of natural disasters by death toll

 Global multihazard mortality risks and distribution (2005) for cyclones, drought, earthquakes, floods, landslides, and volcanoes (excluding heat waves, snowstorms, and other deadly hazards).

 A natural disaster is a sudden event that causes widespread destruction, major collateral damage, or loss of life, brought about by forces other than the acts of human beings.
 A natural disaster might be caused by earthquakes, flooding, volcanic eruption, landslide, cyclones, etc. To be classified as a disaster, it must have profound environmental effects or loss of life and frequently causes financial loss.

 Ten deadliest natural disasters by highest estimated death toll excluding epidemics and famines

-This list takes into account only the highest estimated death toll for each disaster and lists them accordingly.
+This list takes into account only the highest estimated death toll for each and every disaster and lists them accordingly.
 It does not include epidemics and famines.
 The list also does not include the 1938 Yellow River flood, which was caused by the deliberate destruction of dikes.